 Make sure your brand website includes only the relevant colors for your brand.

-That means all graphics, forms, lead magnets, should adhere to your core brand color palette.
+That means all graphics, forms, and lead magnets should adhere to your core brand color palette and your brand kit.

 Do not use a multitude of colors (unless your brand itself has a zillion colors, which it should not), to try to make your website design look more attractive.

 Stick to the colors of your palette and use them creatively.